planetruby/gems/2020/25-hexapdf.md

-_A Versatile Portable Document Format (PDF) Creation and Manipulation Library and Command Line Tool_
+# Day 25 - hexapdf Gem - Read and Write PDF Documents.
+Start from Zero or Merge, Extract, Optimize and Much More

-# Week 18 - hexapdf gem / library and command line tool - Read and Write PDF Documents; Start from Zero or Merge, Extract, Optimize and Much More
+Written by {% avatar gettalong %} [Thomas Leitner](https://github.com/gettalong/hexapdf)

-Written by [Thomas Leitner](https://rubygems.org/profiles/gettalong)  {% avatar gettalong %}
+_(Open source) software developer from Vienna, Austria.
+Creator of Kramdown and HexaPDF.
+Sci-Fi fan._

 HexaPDF is a pure Ruby library with an accompanying application for working with PDF files.